Red Wings Re-Sign Marc Staal

 Defenseman Marc Staal is staying put in Detroit.

 The Red Wings announced reaching an agreement with Staal.
 A person with direct knowledge of the contract told The Associated Press it’s a one-year deal worth $2 million.
-The person spoke on the condition of anonymity because the team did not release the contract’s value.READ MORE: Hamtramck Will Provide Ballots In Bengali Language
+The person spoke on the condition of anonymity because the team did not release the contract’s value.READ MORE: Enbridge Removes Anchor From Michigan's Straits Of Mackinac

 The 34-year-old Staal returns to Detroit for a second year after spending his first 13 NHL seasons with the New York Rangers.
-He had three goals and 10 points in 56 games last season, and is highly valued for his experience and leadership overseeing a young, rebuilding team.READ MORE: Man Wrongly Convicted Of Detroit Double Homicide Awarded About $10M
+He had three goals and 10 points in 56 games last season, and is highly valued for his experience and leadership overseeing a young, rebuilding team.READ MORE: Fourth Stimulus Check: Will There Be Additional Relief Payments?

-MORE NEWS: Family Puzzled Over Missing Tree; CMU Says New One Coming
+MORE NEWS: Michigan State Police Canine Killed In Collision With Suspect Vehicle

 © 2021 Associated Press.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.